Mother gets 78-year prison term for killing daughters, 15 and 5, in Virginia - WTOP News

 Veronica Youngblood, 38, was arrested in August 2018 after shooting daughters Sharon Castro, 15, and Brooklynn Youngblood, 5, in their apartment in McLean.
 Castro survived long enough to call 911 and tell a dispatcher she had been shot by her mother.
 Jurors heard a recording of that call during a two-week trial that was so traumatic that jurors inquired about whether they could receive trauma therapy.

 Youngblood told detectives that she planned to kill them and herself following a protracted custody dispute.
-Ron Youngblood, her ex-husband, told The Associated Press that he had wanted to move to Missouri with both daughters but had reluctantly agreed to take only Brooklyn after his ex-wife objected.
+Ron Youngblood, her ex-husband, told The Associated Press after the hearing that he had wanted to move to Missouri with both daughters but had reluctantly agreed to take only Brooklyn after his ex-wife objected.

 Authorities said she fed her daughters the sleeping pill gummies before shooting them in their beds.